MotionSpell/lldash-srd-packager/Readme.md

 ### Pilot #1 live from encoded CWIPC data

  1. HTTP server.
 See previous section.
+Note that you can install the SFU locally if needed.
  2. Launch ```bin2dash_app``` e.g. ```./bin2dash.exe -s 100 folder/to/cwipc_loot-compressed```.
 If you give no folder or URL, the capture will start from the camera.

 ### Developers: replay a MPEG-DASH session